-Twelve years ago, my grandson, David, had recently diagnosed with Autism.
+Sixteen years ago, my grandson, David, had recently diagnosed with Autism.
 I was researching natural ways to help him sleep and heard wonderful things about weighted blankets but at the time there weren't many places to buy affordable, well made weighted blankets.
 I went to a seamstress friend and we put our heads together to craft a weighted blanket that was not just heavy, but soft, fluffy and cushiony like a comforter, something that was not being done at the time.

 See the video about David, our inspiration here

 The blanket helped soothe his anxiety and improved his sleep so I created a website offering them for sale.
 Before long I was getting requests from all over the world to make our custom weighted blankets for other people.
 I hired my friend and her friends and the company grew organically from there.